python/devguide/motivations.rst

    as well as in encouraging good architectural practices when assembling Python applications and test harnesses from open source components.

+.. topic:: Steve Dower (United States/Australia)

+   * Microsoft (Software Developer)
+   * Personal site: `stevedower.id.au <https://stevedower.id.au/>`_
+   * Speaking: `stevedower.id.au/speaking <https://stevedower.id.au/speaking/>`_
+   * Work blog: `aka.ms/pythonblog <https://aka.ms/pythonblog>`_
+   * Email address: steve.dower@python.org

+   Steve started with Python while automating a test harness for medical devices, and now works for Microsoft on anything that makes Python more accessible to developers on any platform.

+   As a core developer, his focus is on maintaining the already excellent Windows support and improving Python's ability to be embedded in other applications.

 .. topic:: Christian Heimes (Germany)

    * Red Hat (Software Developer, Security Engineering / Identity Management)